-Queenstown is at the heart of an extensive network of peaceful cycle paths.
-The jewel in the crown is the Queenstown Trail, six themed trails that run for 130kms around the region.
-Cruise along beside Lake Wakatipu, work up an appetite on your climb to Arrowtown, or wind your way through vineyards into Gibbston.
+Queenstown is at the heart of an extensive network of scenic cycle paths.
+The jewel in the crown is the Queenstown Trail, six trails that connect 130kms of off-road trails around the region.
+Cruise along beside Lake Whakatipu, work up an appetite on your climb to Arrowtown, or wind your way through vineyards into Gibbston.

 An e-bike adventure is the easy way to explore Queenstown on a bike.
-Explore at your own pace with your guide to biking in Queenstown, book a guided bike tour or arrange for a bike shuttle to pick you up at the end of your ride (ideal for touring the wineries).
+Explore at your own pace, book a guided bike tour or arrange for a bike shuttle to pick you up at the end of your ride (ideal for touring the Gibbston wineries).

 4. Pack a picnic and take a hike

-The best way to experience our breath-taking landscape is to strap on your boots, hit the trails and breathe in that pure mountain air.
+The best way to experience our breath-taking landscape is to strap on your boots, pack a tasty picnic full of delicious local goodies and head for the hills to breathe in that pure mountain air.

-Trails range from a mellow lakeside stroll to a strenuous climb up Ben Lomond.
-So, whether you’re introducing your kids to hiking or you’re looking for a mighty peak to conquer, Queenstown has accessible trails for all ages and abilities.
+Queenstown’s trails range from a mellow lakeside stroll to a strenuous climb up towering Ben Lomond.
+Whether you’re introducing your kids to hiking or looking for a mighty peak to conquer, Queenstown has accessible trails for all ages and abilities.

-If you get a taste for the trails, there are many incredible multi-day wilderness hiking adventures that can be accessed from Queenstown including three Great Walks.
+If you have only a few hours, choose a spectacular short walk or plan a longer adventure with a day hike.
+Many incredible multi-day wilderness hiking adventures can also be accessed from Queenstown, including three Great Walks.
 Guided hike options, track transport and car relocation services are all available.

 5. Play the same greens as the golfing greats

-As well as the big three, you can tee off at delightful courses in Arrowtown and Kingston.
+As well as the big four, you can tee off at delightful local club courses in Arrowtown and Kingston.
 With six excellent Queenstown golf courses within a 20-minute drive of the town centre, whether you’re a casual player or a scratch golfer, there’s a game for you.